alterNERDtive/bindED/README.md

 means VoiceAttack can’t just send the keysym it reads from a binding, it has to translate it into the corresponding keycode.

-The original plugin contained a `EDMap.txt` file that contains infomration on that conversion _for the US keyboard layout_.
+The original plugin contained a `EDMap.txt` file that contains information on that conversion _for the US keyboard layout_.
 If you are using any other layout that information will be incorrect for any symbols that are on a different key than they are on the US layout.